itjallingii/PythonProjectQuarter1/README.md

 # Research questions
 optie 1: To what extend is the way food is produced related to hunger in sub-saharan africa and how will this trend develop until 2030?

+subquestions:

+- What indicators strongly relate to zero hunger?
+- How did those indicators developed in the last decades (for individual countries in subharan africa)?

+- What the differences in hunger between countries?
+- What is causing these differences, is this related to the way food is produced?

+- How will the indicators regarding zero hunger goals develop until 2030 under the influence of certain policies?

 optie 2: What indicators strongly relate to the production of food in sub-sahara africa and and how will the overall trend in hunger in SS africa look like?

 # Opbouw report